 A solid pair of closed-back studio headphones will generally be a decent option, though the best DJ headphones frequently have elevated bass for beatmatching.
 You'll want to look out for a few things, like swiveling or pivoting ear cups and flexible headbands to monitor your set from one ear and the club's mix with the other.
 A long, coiled cable will help you move around freely on stage, and if it's replaceable, you can swap it on the spot if it breaks during a set.
 You'll also want headphones with good noise isolation so that you can focus on the crowd one moment and line up your mix the next.

 The Sennheiser HD 25 are the best DJ headphones we've tested.
 These on-ear headphones are designed expressly with DJs in mind and have specific features that cater to the role, including high sensitivity so they can get loud enough to compete with the sound system in the room.
-The added thump, boom, and exaggerated low-mids in these headphones don't make them analytical in the traditional sense of music production.
-Still, for some genres, like EDM, this tuning helps for rhythm matching when cueing up the next track for slick transitions.
+The added boom and exaggerated low-mids in these headphones don't make them analytical in the traditional music production sense, but for genres like EDM, this tuning helps with beat matching when cueing up the next track for slick transitions.

-If you'd like to monitor your live mixes with a less bassy set of cans or prefer an over-ear fit, the Audio-Technica ATH-M50x (and their optional Bluetooth variant, the Audio-Technica ATH-M50xBT2 Wireless) are dependable headphones.
+If you prefer an over-ear fit, the Audio-Technica ATH-M50x (and their optional Bluetooth variant, the Audio-Technica ATH-M50xBT2 Wireless) are dependable headphones.
 Unlike the Sennheisers, they have a more robust build and swiveling ear cups.
 They also come with three cables as opposed to just one.
 However, they're bulkier and clamp tighter.
-While they supply a healthy amount of bass to kick drums and bass lines, they don't emphasize those frequencies as much as the Sennheiser.
+They also supply a healthy amount of high-bass to kick drums and bass lines, like the Sennheiser.

 If you want a versatile pair of cans, the Pioneer DJ HDJ-CUE1BT Wireless can accommodate the dual duties of wired DJ headphones and wireless Bluetooth headphones, unlike the wired-only Sennheiser HD 25.
 On the way to a gig, you can listen wirelessly from your phone, and once you arrive at the venue, you can simply plug in the coiled analog cable.
 Their sound is pretty bass-heavy, focusing on the low rumbles of sub-bass synths through to the boom of kick drums.
 While their mid-range and highs sound fairly neutral, which somewhat neutralizes their slightly muddy sound, the boosted bass is still prominent enough for beatmatching.

 If you want headphones that fit over your ears, the Sony MDR-7506 are a wired-only alternative with slightly less bass-heavy tuning than the Pioneer DJ cans.
 They still supply an exaggerated thump and punch to kick drums, and their treble range is more excited, which is useful for hearing cymbals better.
-Their sound profile is more reliably accurate between wears if you have glasses or thick hair than the Pioneer DJ.
+Their sound profile is more reliably accurate between wears than the Pioneer DJ, especially if you wear glasses or have thick hair.
 On the other hand, they're more utilitarian with less cushioning, and the ear cups don't swivel.
 Their cable is also not detachable, so you'll need a soldering iron, a handy friend, or new headphones if they get damaged.

 They have a well-balanced sound profile with a neutral mid-range response, so voices and lead instruments are present, detailed, and clear.
-Their mostly accurate bass response ensures your audio has punch and warmth, but they lack a little low bass, so your music will be a little light on thump and rumble.
+Their mostly accurate bass response ensures your audio has punch and warmth, but they lack some low-bass, so your music will be a little light on thump and rumble.
 Sibilant sounds, like cymbals, also seem dull.
 Even though the 10-foot audio cable isn't detachable or coiled, it gives you plenty of room to move around.
-With that said, if you want to hear the room, their ear cups don't swivel or pivot.
+With that said, their ear cups don't swivel or pivot, which isn't the best if you want to hear the room.

-If our top pick isn't bassy enough for you, the AIAIAI TMA-2 DJ may be the solution.
-These headphones strongly de-emphasize treble frequencies, and for most music fans, they sound quite rumbly and cluttered with fairly muffled treble.
+If our top pick isn't warm enough for you, the AIAIAI TMA-2 DJ may be the solution.
+These headphones strongly de-emphasize treble frequencies.
+For most music fans, they sound quite rumbly and cluttered with a fairly muffled treble.
 However, if you're a DJ who favors genres like dubstep, this is the kind of tuning you might prefer.
-While their bass sounds prominent, it's also quite accurate, so the bass you hear is fairly true to the source material's mix.
+Their prominent high-bass and low-mids mean basslines will sound full and present to you.

 Aug 05, 2024: We made some edits to the text for clarity and conciseness but didn't change any of our picks.